-If you wish to use information from a public register in legal proceedings, you must obtain a Registrar’s certificate by calling the BLA on 1300 13 54 52.
-Calling this number costs the same as a local call.
-Additional charges may apply if you are calling from overseas, on a mobile or payphone.
+If you wish to use information from a public register in legal proceedings, you must obtain a Registrar’s certificate.
+For more information, contact the BLA via the BLA enquiry form.

-A full extract includes all current and historical information about a licensee.
+A full extract includes all current and historical information about a registrant.
 Full extracts of most of registers are available from the BLA Registrar for a fee.
-For more information, call the BLA on 1300 13 54 52.
+For more information, contact the BLA via the BLA enquiry form.

 Request bulk public register information

 To request bulk public register information, you must set out the intended use in writing to the Registrar, who will take into account the purpose of the request in view of the strict requirements of the Privacy and Data Protection Act 2014 and relevant business licensing legislation.
 Fees may also apply.